 Cloudy future for Portugal’s conservatives despite election win

-Portugal's centre-right leader Pedro Passos Coelho on Monday savoured an election victory that came despite four difficult years of austerity and many predictions of defeat, but he faces turbulence in the months ahead, commentators said.
+Portugal's centre-right leader Pedro Passos Coelho on Monday savoured an election victory that came despite four difficult years of austerity and many predictions of defeat, but the premier faces turbulence in the months ahead, commentators said.

 Passos Coelho’s “Portugal Ahead” coalition notched up 38.6 percent of the vote, enough for it to plan its return to office — a rare feat by any belt-tightening government in Europe these days.